ANSSI-FR/MLA/FORMAT.md

 This document introduces the MLA file format in its current version, v2.
 For a more comprehensive introduction of the ideas behind it, please refer to [README.md](README.md).

-Please refer to the code for the detail of structures.
 Structures marked with #[bincode] below are encoded with [bincode](https://docs.rs/bincode/2.0.0/bincode/index.html) in version 2 with fixed-size integer encoding in little endian.

 MLA Header